|

 Within the last few years LVD differential SCSI arrived offering greater data throughput and long cable length.
 Multimode LVD (LVD/MSE) offers some compatibility between single-ended and LVD.
 However, if a multimode LVD bus has even one single-ended device connected to it, the entire bus switches to the single-ended mode with its lower data throughput and shorter cable lengths.
 Using a Paralan SE to LVD Converter allows the LVD devices to operate in the LVD mode at LVD data throughput and cable length and the SE devices to operate at their throughput and cable length.

 Frequently Wide (16-bit) SCSI devices must be connected to a Narrow (8-bit) SCSI bus or Narrow devices must be connected to a Wide SCSI bus.
 If this is not done with proper termination of the upper byte it can cause a multitude of very difficult to troubleshoot problems.
 If the Wide and Narrow devices have the same SCSI interface (both SE, both HVD or both LVD), the easiest, best and most reliable way to interconnect them is with a Paralan SCSI Isolating RegeneratoR™.
-If they have different SCSI interfaces, use a SE to HVD, SE to LVD or LVD to HVD Converter.
+If they have different SCSI interfaces, use a SE to HVD, or SE to LVD.
 In all cases, all lines will be properly terminated.

 |